 Why Father's Day Was 58 Years in the Making

-Many of you probably know that Anna Jarvis founded Mother’s Day in 1908—and later recommended that people eschew the holiday after it become too commercial.
+You may already know that Anna Jarvis founded Mother’s Day in 1908—and later recommended that people eschew the holiday after it became too commercial.

 The first event for fathers was held the same year, though it was considerably sadder than today’s neckties-and-coffee mugs affair: A church in West Virginia honored 362 men who had died six months prior in a mining explosion.
-Washington State was the first to officially recognize a day for dads in 1910 when Sonora Smart Dodd, the daughter of a single dad who raised six children by himself, asked Spokane pastors for a special sermon to honor fathers.
+In 1910, Washington was the first state to officially recognize a day for dads when Sonora Smart Dodd, the daughter of a single father who raised six children by himself, asked Spokane pastors for a special sermon to honor fathers.
 She requested that the sermon be read the first week of June, but the pastors needed more time to get them written, which is how we landed on the third Sunday in June.

 By 1916, even the President of the United States got involved by helping Spokane kick off Father’s Day with a special telegram.
 In 1924, Calvin Coolidge was vocal about supporting the idea of states adopting an official Father’s Day—but despite it all, dads didn’t get their own federally recognized holiday until 1972, 58 years after moms got theirs.